Stephh-E/Assignment/README.md

 Associations
 Many-to-One with User: Multiple ratings per single user

-Many-to-One with Movie: Multiple ratings can exist for each book.
+Many-to-One with Book: Multiple ratings can exist for each book.

 Wishlist Model